School Integration By Race & Class: A Movement Reborn?

-In American schools, the segregation of students by race and class and the inequalities of the education provided to those students are two inseparable strands of a single social, political and economic reality with deep roots in our nation’s history.
-It was the virtue of the Supreme Court’s historic 1954 ruling in Brown v.
-Board of Education that it acknowledged this reality, and declared that by its very nature, separate schooling is unequal education that violates the United States Constitution.
+The segregation of American students by race and class and the stark inequalities afforded by the American education system are two inseparable strands of a single social, political and economic reality with deep roots in our nation’s history.
+The Supreme Court’s historic 1954 ruling in Brown v.
+Board of Education acknowledged this reality, declaring that, by its very nature, separate schooling is unequal schooling in violation of the U.S. Constitution.

-During the late 1960s and 1970s, America made real progress in the desegregation of its public schools, and educational outcomes for students of color and students living in poverty improved as inequality lessened.
-But the Reagan administration initiated policies in the early 1980s that would lead to the resegregation of American schools, undermining the political will to continue down the often difficult but still rewarding road of integration.
-In the subsequent decades, elected officials have concluded that the further integration of American schools was not politically feasible.
+During the late 1960s and 1970s, America made real progress in the desegregation of its public schools and, as inequality lessened, educational outcomes improved for students of color and students living in poverty.
+In the early 1980s, however, the Reagan administration initiated policies that led to the eventual re-segregation of schools, undermining the political will to continue down the difficult but fruitful road toward integration.
+In the subsequent decades, most elected officials concluded that any further move toward the re-integration of schools was politically infeasible.

-In recent years, however, there have been signs of a resurgent grassroots movement to integrate schools.
-From a variety of perspectives, our panelists will examine the state of segregation by race and class in America’s schools, and the promising initiatives and practices that are emerging in the renewed movement to integrate America’s schools.
+In recent years, however, there have been signs of a resurgent grassroots movement toward integration.
+From a variety of perspectives, our panelists will examine the state of segregation by race, class and ethnicity in America’s schools and discuss the promising initiatives and strategies that are being employed to aid in school integration.

 Gary Orfield, co-Director UCLA Civil Rights Project; Distinguished Research Professor, UCLA Graduate School of Education & Information Studies